Europe Travel Guide: Top Cities, Routes, and Tips

-Data released by the European Travel Commission showed that tourism levels across the globe are now almost back to pre-pandemic levels – with 976 million arrivals in 2022, just 8% below the record year of 2019.
+Data released by the European Travel Commission showed that tourism levels worldwide are almost back to pre-pandemic levels—with 976 million arrivals in 2022, just 8% below the record year of 2019.

-The most visited countries in Europe include France, Spain, Italy and Germany.
+France, Spain, Italy, and Germany are some of the most visited countries in Europe.
 With so many diverse destinations to choose from, planning a memorable trip can seem daunting!
 This blog showcases some of the very best places to visit in Europe.

-Europe is synonymous with civilization, enlightenment, culture, science, and art.
-With such “a rich background,” the continent is literally bursting with various cultural treasures: architectural and historical monuments, valuable samples of painting and sculpture, religious relics, and everything that the restless humanity has created during the long centuries of its existence on European soil.
+Europe is synonymous with civilisation, enlightenment, culture, science, and art.
+With such a rich background,” the continent is literally bursting with various cultural treasures: architectural and historical monuments, valuable samples of painting and sculpture, religious relics, and everything that the restless humanity has created during the long centuries of its existence on European soil.

 While tourism hotspots like Paris, Rome and Barcelona are undoubtedly beautiful, Europe offers so much more for travellers willing to venture off the beaten path.
 Cities like Olomouc in the Czech Republic, with its fairytale architecture, or Toulouse in southern France, renowned for aeronautical history, vibrant culture and mouthwatering cuisine, often surprise visitors with their authentic charm.